FroChr123/visicamRPiGPU/README.md

 VisiCam and visicamRPiGPU need to work together to fulfil the task of providing perspective corrected camera images.

+Newer versions of VisiCam can be configured to use and start visicamRPiGPU for the image processing.

 By using the hardware acceleration OpenMAX IL (https://www.khronos.org/openmax/il/) it is able to capture, correct, convert, compress and save an image every 50 ms for a recommended resolution of 1280 x 720 pixels.

 You can find more detailed information in the bash scripts and source files.